andre-ye/muadocs/pages/med_grp/a/1_annotate.md

 ## [3] Annotating with the Standard Protocol

 The annotation interface is designed to be simple.
+You will annotate a series of images using a _poly tool_.
+To zoom in, scroll forward; to zoom out, scroll back.
+To move the image around, right click on the image and drag it into the desired location.

 To begin, click on `Annotate` > `Poly`.
 This will automatically set you up to draw a polygon.
 Move your cursor over the image, and click where you want to make a vertex.
 When you are finished, right-click. **This connects your most recently drawn vertex to the first vertex**, enclosing a polygon.

 ![](/muadocs/assets/img/0_click_annotate.gif)